dapr/community/community-manager-onboarding-2.md

 The community manager will receive an email from on of the project maintainers with an invite to join the Dapr 1Password account.

-### Dapr Community repo
+### Planning community calls

-For planning and managing community calls, the community manager adds issues and edit them in the [community repo](https://github.com/dapr/community)
+For planning and managing community calls, the community manager adds issues and edit them in the [community repo](https://github.com/dapr/community).

 Once new community calls have been planned, update the community repo [README.md](README.md) with the new dates.

+### Hosting community calls

+Zoom is used for the Dapr community calls which are hosted by the community manager.

+Join the call 15 minutes before the start of the call and have the other speakers join early as well so they can test their audio and screen sharing.

+Zoom credentials can be found in the Dapr 1password account.

 ### Discord